Sophia Bush: Career

-In February 2012, it was reported that Bush had joined the cast of the upcoming CBS sitcom Partners.
+In February 2012, Bush was reported as having joined the cast of the upcoming CBS sitcom Partners.
 Premiering on September 24, 2012, the series ran for a single season until November, when it was announced that the series had been canceled after six episodes.
 The remaining seven episodes of the series' initial thirteen-episode order remain unaired in the United States, though they were later aired by various international outlets.
 In 2013, Bush starred in Passion Pit's "Carried Away" music video, which debuted on February 14.
 That same year, she was cast in a main role in the television pilot Hatfields & McCoys, but the project failed to be picked up to series.

 In August 2013, Bush joined the cast of Chicago P.D. as Det.
 Erin Lindsay.
 The series premiered on January 8, 2014.
 She left the series after four seasons.
 In December 2018, she cited "abusive behavior" as the reason for leaving the show.
 Bush also frequently appeared on the first and third Chicago franchise series, Chicago Fire and Chicago Med respectively.
 In 2018, Bush provided the voice of Voyd, an aspiring superhero, in Pixar's film, Incredibles 2, the sequel to 2004's The Incredibles.
 In 2019, Bush started her own podcast titled "Work In Progress".

 In 2020, Bush appeared as Veronica in four episodes of the first season of Love, Victor on Hulu.
 Since 2021, Bush has been a co-host on the Drama Queens podcast along with her former One Tree Hill co-stars, Hilarie Burton Morgan and Bethany Joy Lenz.
 In April 2023, it was announced that Bush would make her West End debut in 2:22 A Ghost Story at the Apollo Theatre.
 Citing a medical issue, Bush announced that she would no longer be a part of the production in July 2023.
 In 2023, Bush appeared on Celebrity Family Feud, competing against Gayle King and her team.